Love Island: All Stars series 2: Production

 In May 2024, it was confirmed that Love Island: All Stars would return for a second series to commemorate the ten-year anniversary of Love Island on ITV2.
 Prior to the beginning of the series, several former contestants were rumoured to be appearing on the show.
-Ovie Soko, who appeared on the fifth series of Love Island, said in response to the rumours that he was "never going on Love Island: All Stars", adding that he [loved] the show but that he felt he was to old to return.
+Ovie Soko, who appeared on the fifth series of Love Island, said in response to the rumours that he was "never going on Love Island: All Stars", adding that he [loved] the show but that he felt he was too old to return.
 Meanwhile Gemma Owen, a contestant on the eighth series who was also rumoured to be returning for All Stars, denied she would be appearing.

-Maya Jama was confirmed to be returning as presenter, whilst Iain Stirling, who has narrated the show since its inception, returned also. eBay are set to return as the sponsor for this series.
+Maya Jama was confirmed to be returning as presenter, whilst Iain Stirling, who has narrated the show since its inception, returned also. eBay returned as the sponsor for this series.
 The first trailer for the series aired on 21 December 2024, depicting snippets of paintings featuring body parts of this year's islanders.
 An artist subsequently states "Madame it's finished" [sic], before host Maya Jama responds "Finished?
 We're just getting started."
 The series began airing on 13 January 2025.